Managing Available Database and File-based Libraries

 -

-For a schematic component, the name is checked against its Design Item ID property.
-For a PCB Footprint, the name is checked against its Footprint property.
+The name of a schematic component is checked against its Design Item ID property, and the name of a PCB Footprint is checked against its Footprint property.

 SourceLibraryName